 - Tribune of the Cathedral.
 General admission: € 10.
 Reduced: € 8

 * They will have reduced admission: pilgrims, unemployed, over 65 and duly accredited students.

 * Schedules of the guided tour to the decks

 Morning hours: 10 am to 13 pm.
 The visit is made every hour.

 Afternoon hours: 16 pm to 19 pm *.
-The visit is made every hour.
+The visit takes place every hour.

-* From October 20 to March 31: the visit is suppressed from 18 pm and 19 pm
+* From October 20 to March 31: the 18 pm and 19 pm visit is suppressed

 Prices of the visits